-Maniac Mansion: Day of the Tentacle is a sequel to the 1988 Maniac Mansion.
-Designed by veteran game designers Tim Schafer and Dave Grossman, Day of the Tentacle is considered one of the best adventure games ever made.
-Originally released in June of 1993, Day of the Tentacle soon gathered lasting critical acclaim and a dedicated fan base.
+Maniac Mansion: Day of the Tentacle is a sequel to the 1988 Maniac Mansion, it was designed by industry veterans Tim Schafer and Dave Grossman.
+Originally released in June 1993, Day of the Tentacle gathered lasting critical acclaim primarily for its humour and visual style.

 Day of the Tentacle was one of the first games to feature a puzzle structure based on time travel and alternating characters.
 In order to solve puzzles it may be required to exchange items with characters in different time periods in order to solve puzzles.
 For example, the player must freeze a present day hamster in order to retrieve and revive it in the future to power a machine.